jsdclxvi/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.